 While bipolar disorder can cause a person to feel depressed, this condition is not the same as getting diagnosed with depression.
 Bipolar disorder is marked by periods of two extremes: Mania or hypomania, the “up,” and major depressive episodes, the “down.”
 In contrast, depression causes moods and emotions that are always “down” without any moments of high energy.

-Bipolar Disorder Causes and Risks
+Bipolar Disorder Causes and Risk Factors

 While the exact causes of bipolar disorder are unknown, there are a few factors that play a role, including: